healthpen/healthpen/README.md

 BEFORE YOU INT! -

-I do have a dissociative disorder - Excuse my poor memory and often mediocre appearances, The Voices
+I do have a dissociative disorder - Excuse my poor memory and often mediocre appearances.

 Keep in mind i have a vile humor ; not sexual, thought just jokes that seems offensive.
 I do use the slurs that i reclaim -- never ones i cannot reclaim.
 I have a bad mouth and I swear a bit, if you're not comfy with that then definitely unfriend me.